banky/seq/README.md

 import "github.com/banky/seq"
 ```

 Package seq provides generic helpers for working with slices and other sequences.
+It includes several functions that are not included in the standard library for working with slices which I have found helpful.
 It includes functions for mapping, filtering, grouping, chunking, de\-duplicating, and computing aggregate values such as minima and maxima.

 ## Index